 (© Yale Program on Climate Change Communication)

-Rising sea levels and coastal erosion are threatening Pacific Island economies(© go_greener_oz)
+Rising sea levels and coastal erosion are threatening Pacific Island economies(©go_greener_oz)

 In May 2021, the International Energy Agency published a Roadmap To Net-Zero Economies.
-To get to net‐zero CO2 emissions by 2050 requires a wide range of layered solutions including (1) energy efficiency, (2) behavioural changes, (3) electrification, and (4) greater use of renewable energy sources and bioenergy, and (5) carbon capture, utilisation and storage (CCUS).
+To reach net‐zero CO2 emissions by 2050 requires a wide range of layered solutions including (1) energy efficiency, (2) behavioural changes, (3) electrification, and (4) greater use of renewable energy sources and bioenergy, and (5) carbon capture, utilisation and storage (CCUS).

 Solar, wind and energy efficiency deliver around half of emissions reductions to 2030